 Note that dogs should be kept on a short lead so as not to disturb wildlife.

 Education and ecology at Studland’s Discovery Centre

-The National Trust runs a variety of events throughout the year based around exploring the reserve – good place to find out more is either at the information point near the café or at the discovery centre at Knoll Beach.
+The National Trust runs a variety of events throughout the year based around exploring the reserve – a good place to find out what’s on when you’re visiting is either at the information point near the café or at the Discovery Centre at Knoll Beach.

-The discovery centre also provides information packs and a wealth of online information about the sand dune system and coastal management at Studland for individual interest as well as resources for teachers: www.nationaltrust.org.uk/studland-bay/features/education-at-studland-bay
+The Discovery Centre also provides information packs and a wealth of online information about the sand dune system and coastal management processes at Studland, both for individual interest as well as resources for teachers: www.nationaltrust.org.uk/studland-bay/features/education-at-studland-bay

 Look out for informative signs and children’s quizzes in and around the discovery centre aimed at getting you closer to nature: